RishwanthJVK/cmes_2027/README.md

 ## Requirements

 Re-executing the notebooks requires Python 3 and the original permitted datasets.
 The workflows use MNE, NumPy, pandas, SciPy, statsmodels, scikit-learn, matplotlib, seaborn, and PyTorch for the DeepMLP workflow.
 Kaggle-specific paths in the notebooks must be changed for local use.

-## Data stewardship

-Do not upload, redistribute, or reconstruct the removed source datasets without the relevant permissions, ethics approval, consent provisions, and data-use agreement.